Guidance

 Decent agile working: practical options for managers

-This guidance supports managers to consider how decent, agile working can be applied to assist them in supporting flexible working patterns.
+This guidance supports managers to consider how decent, agile working can be applied to assist them in meeting key workforce challenges.

 Key points